Childless, childless not by choice, infertile, childless by circumstance, childfree, involuntarily childless, mature woman without kids?

-Coming to terms with permanent involuntary childlessness can be really hard.
+Individual Sessions (Counselling & Mentoring) Individual Programs with Support Group Programs and Workshops Professional Training & Consultation Public Speaking, Media, Podcasts & Publishing Other (as requested) UNDERSTANDING INVOLUNTARY CHILDLESSNESS Coming to terms with permanent involuntary childlessness can be really hard.
 "The transition to non-parenthood is as important and demanding as the more traditional transition to parenthood" Matthews and Matthews, 1986 We may live with the scars of our lost children for the rest of our lives, or it might become a thing of the past.
-Wherever our grief lands, we can all craft generative lives of meaning, connection and joy.
-Involuntary childlessness lies at the cultural intersection of pronatalism, the choice narrative, anti-natalism and grief phobia.
+Wherever our grief lands, we can craft generative lives of connection, meaning and joy.
+Involuntary childlessness lies at the cultural intersection of grief illiteracy, the individual choice narrative, pro natalism and anti natalism.
 “Pronatalism expects and presumes that all women will be mothers, and stereotypes, stigmatizes and excludes those who fail to conform.”
 Melissa Graham, La Trobe Uni We hear this in comments that privilege parenting experiences, perspectives and qualities over the childless.
 Womanhood is equated with motherhood, and a fulfilling life without children is unimaginable.
-Being told we can "mother in other ways", can minimize our losses and the social pruning of parenthood means we can be de-prioritized in social networks.
-“The dominance of the choice narrative assumes that all women without children are childless by choice.
-Anti-natalism can idealize the childfree life whilst denying the benefits of parenthood.
-Combined with grief phobia, it can stereotype, disenfranchise and pathologize the desire for motherhood and childlessness grief."
-Sarah Roberts, Founder, The Empty Cradle We can be told we haven't lost anything, (just our expectations), or we're victims of social conditioning (we played with dolls), or it's better for the planet (the absence of our children will save the Amazon?).
+"The cultural and social responses to our childlessness can bruise our already broken hearts."
+Sarah Roberts, Founder, The Empty Cradle The social pruning of parenthood means we can be de-prioritized in social networks.
+We can be told we can "mother in other ways", centering parenting status in all creativity, generativity and nurturing.
+Broadly defining "mothering" can hide our very real losses.
+Older childless women are culturally stigmatized and stereotyped.
+Whilst pro-natalism can exalt parenthood, anti-natalism can de-value it and pathologize our desire for motherhood.
+The dominance of the individual choice narrative assumes that all women without children, are childless by choice, or that our childlessness is fixable.
+When it's not it can feel like it's our fault.
+Grief-illiteracy disenfranchises our grief.
+We can be told we haven't lost anything, (just our expectations) we should have tried harder (blaming us) we should just adopt (like it's that's simple) we lack ambition and we're not good feminists, (devaluing our desire for mothering) we're victims of social conditioning, (we played with dolls right?) or, our childlessness is better for the planet, (the absence of our children will save the Amazon?)
 These perspectives can lead to empathic failure by friends and family, in social spaces, workplaces, social policy, the media and cultural discourses.
 We are expected to deal with it privately and just "get over it".
-We don't fit the cultural narratives, as we are neither mothers nor childfree by choice.
-We become objects of pity, rather than respect, and our stories don't quite fit anywhere.
-We retreat into silence, invisibility and often shame, which can leave us isolated, unsupported and socially excluded.
+We don't fit the cultural narratives and we become objects of pity, rather than respect.
+Our stories don't seem to fit anywhere.
+We aren't allowed to be fully human, in all our complexity, brokenness and beauty.
+We retreat into silence, invisibility and often shame, leaving us isolated, unsupported and socially excluded.
+There is another way.
 This is why we need each other.
-COME, JOIN US LET'S MAKE SENSE OF THIS TOGETHER.
+COME, JOIN US AS WE MAKE SENSE OF THIS TOGETHER.
 CONNECTING WITH US

 IS ONE OF THE FEW PUBLIC VOICES REPRESENTING THE PERMANENT INVOLUNTARILY CHILDLESS LIVED EXPERIENCE.